 Before you say "I accept," it's important to make sure the terms of the job offer meet your expectations.
 If not, you may wish to negotiate and ask for a better deal.
 Once you receive a job offer, you must decide whether the job is right for you.
 You will need to evaluate factors of the job itself that were not necessarily discussed during the interview process such as salary, title, benefits, vacation pay, and severance.
 Now is not the time to shy away.
 Even though you may not get all that you request in a negotiation, agreeing on the terms of the job offer beforehand will help avoid confusion and frustration later on.
 It may also contribute to your overall job satisfaction and work performance in your new position.

 Below are tips and questions to consider as you negotiate the job offer.

 First and foremost, get it in writing.
-You'll want to understand all the basic terms of the employment, including hours per week, salary, and benefits.
-Next, request clarification on any terms of the employment that are vague.
+You'll want to understand all the basic terms of employment including hours per week, salary, and benefits.
+Next, request clarification on any terms of employment that are vague.
 You'll want to know as much as possible about the job itself so that you can make an informed decision.
 Finally, show your enthusiasm and ask for a short timeline for getting back to the employer.
-Companies will typically expect a few days before anticipating a response to a job offer (although you should respond immediately with an acknowledgment of the offer).
+Companies will expect you to take a little bit of time to render a decision on a job offer (although you should respond immediately with an acknowledgment of the offer).

 It is a good idea to agree on your title, role, and primary job responsibilities.
 For instance, you'll want to be sure the title accurately reflects the nature of the work you would be doing.
 In addition, you should evaluate whether your job duties match your skills, interests, and capabilities.
 Since you'll be spending a large portion of your time and energy in the new job, you should be interested in the type of work you'll be engaged in.
 Finally, it may be wise to ask how your role fits within the larger team, company, and organization.
 It may be important to know how your role is perceived by others both within and outside of your organization.